CMPG223-GROUP19/CMPG223-DEMO-PROJECT/README.md

 5. Solihle Xhinela

 ## 💌 Feedback & Support
 Have ideas to improve the system?
 Want to contribute?
 Open an issue or drop us a message — we’d love to hear from you!
-Additionally you can email: solihlexhinela8@gmail.com OR neohlumbene@gmail.com
+Additionally you can send an email to: solihlexhinela8@gmail.com OR neohlumbene@gmail.com